-What you make of your degree in Economics can also be influenced by the university and country where you decide to pursue your undergraduate degree.
-So, let’s starts by exploring your study options before we jump to the most sought-after career options chosen by students with a Bachelor’s in Economics.
+What you make of your degree in Economics can also be influenced by the university and country where you decide to study.
+So, let’s starts by exploring your study options before we jump to the most sought-after careers chosen by students with a Bachelor’s in Economics.

 Some of the most popular destinations for a Bachelor's degree in Economics are:

 Also, check out some of the best economics schools in the world based on TopUniversities’ Rankings by Subject:

 - The London School of Economics and Political Science (LSE), UK

 - University of British Columbia, Canada